057:17:55 Collins: Roger, Houston. I'd like to do a P52 option 3 and tweak the platform up prior to starting the PTC. Over.

 058:47:02 Collins: Okay.
 Fine.
 [Long pause.]

-058:47:31 Armstrong: Charlie, we'll get back with you on these other changes in a few minutes.
+058:47:31 Armstrong: And Charlie, we'll get back with you on these other changes in a few minutes.
 Okay?

-[Very long comm break.]PAO: This is Apollo Control at 59 hours, 9 minutes.
+This is Apollo Control at 59 hours, 9 minutes.
 Apollo 11 now 182,000 nautical miles [337,000 km] from Earth, and the velocity down to 3,072 feet per second [936 m/s].
 We've had very little conversation from the spacecraft in the past 40 minutes or so.
 At this time, the Flight Plan calls for the crew to be getting ready to begin their eat period.
 That would be followed by a 9-hour rest period.
 We have one change to the Flight Plan to pass along.
 The television transmission which had been scheduled at 100 hours, 20 minutes to 100 hours, 50 minutes in the Flight Plan has been deleted.
 This transmission was to have occurred during the formation flying prior to the powered descent to the lunar surface.
 The decision to delete the TV transmission from the Flight Plan was made due to a lack of available satellite channels to relay the signal from the tracking site of Madrid to Houston for conversion.
 [Music] The intermittent music that we're getting is apparently coming from the spacecraft.
-The crew has onboard portable tape recorders with music on the tapes.
-As they store their own comments on the tape, the music is, of course, erased, and apparently the music is triggering the VOX operated microphones and we're getting intermittent music down from the spacecraft.
+The crew has onboard portable tape recorders with music on the tapes, and as they store their own comments on the tape, the music is, of course, erased, and apparently the music is triggering the VOX operated microphones and we're getting intermittent music down from the spacecraft.

 059:10:57 Duke: 11, Houston.
 We're wondering who's on horn.
 [Pause.]